Atamasthana : The Eight Sacred Sites in Anuradhapura (අටමස්ථාන)

 Loading...

-Anuradhapura, the first capital of the Sri Lanka flourished for almost 1500 years starting form the 4th century BC.
-In the middle of 3rd Century BC, after 236 years of passing away of Buddha, Buddhism was introduced to Sri Lanka and from that point onward a great civilization was built upon the teaching of Buddha.
-Today Anuradhapura is one of the most sacred cities for the Buddhists all over the world and it is filled with Ancient Dagabas, monasteries, palaces, man made water tanks and royal parks.
+Anuradhapura, the first capital of Sri Lanka flourished for almost 1500 years starting from the 4th century BC.
+In the middle of the 3rd Century BC, 236 years after the passing away of Buddha, Buddhism was introduced to Sri Lanka, and from that point onward a great civilization was built upon the teachings of Buddha.
+Today Anuradhapura is one of the most sacred cities for the Buddhists all over the world and it is filled with Ancient Dagabas, monasteries, palaces, man-made water tanks, and royal parks.

 Atamasthana as per Mahawamsa